Gadnex/jte-localizer-spring-boot-starter/README.md

 The goal of this project is to have its functionality incorporated into the standard **jte-spring-boot-starter-3** so that this plugin will no longer be required in the future.

-This is the reason why the plugin needs to be specifically enabled in application.properties.
-We want the default behaviour to be for the plugin to be disabled.